thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         title: 'You have imported a dashboard.
 Open it;'
     3:
         image: /images/user-guide/dashboards/managing-dashboard/import-dashboard-4-pe.png
-        title: 'Your dashboard has now been imported along with its widgets.'
+        title: 'Your dashboard has been imported along with all of its widgets.'

 export-dashboard:
     0: